NEWAGE-Labs/nal.docs/docs/SOPs/Management/Internal Audits.md

 - [Audit Methods](../../QSPs/Audits.md#audit-method) to be employed;
 - Criteria for selecting [audit team](../../QSPs/Audits.md#audit-team) members and [leader](../../QSPs/Audits.md#audit-team-leader);
 - Relevant documented information.

+#### Management of the Internal Audit Program

+The [Quality Mangement Team](../../index.md#quality-management-team) is responsible for the maintenance of the [Internal Audit Program](#internal-audit-program).
+This includes implementing audits that are scheduled during their schedule time frames, and updating the audit plan based on [Management Reviews](../../QSPs/Management Review.md), in response to [Nonconformities](../../QSPs/Audits.md#nonconformity), and in accordance with new risks and opportunities identified.

 ## Completing an Internal Audit Report